-Amid the fluctuation in gold and silver rates across the country, the price for 24-carat gold per 10 gram reached Rs 51,750 on Wednesday in Bhubaneswar with a rise of Rs 550 from Tuesday’s price.
+Amid the fluctuation in gold and silver rates across the country, the price for 24-carat gold per 10 gram reached Rs 53,250 on Thursday in twin cities of Bhubaneswar and Cuttack.

 Notably, factors such as state taxes, excise duty, and making charges lead to changes in the price of gold in India.

 Meanwhile, in the domestic market, MCX gold price continues to be in a consolidation.
 The short-term outlook is positive and MCX gold could rise to the immediate target of Rs 51,500 - 52,000.
 Above Rs 52,000, the price could head to Rs 52,800 - 53,500 range.
 This view would be invalidated if the price falls below Rs 49,000.